ESIPFed/data-help-desk/docs/how_to/how_to_onboard_staff.md

    management, IT support, and external partners.
 3. **Help desk community**: Access to an online community or forum where staff can connect with each other, share experiences, and seek support.

-By providing this comprehensive onboarding program, you'll set your help desk staff up for success and ensure they're well-equipped to provide excellent support to users.